Hamiltonian Dynamics, Normal Forms and Water Waves

 Novel Techniques

-These novel techniques are based on a combination of pseudo-differential and para-differential calculus, with the classical perturbative techniques, and they allowed for significant advances in the KAM and normal form theory for one-dimensional PDEs.
+These novel techniques are based on a combination of pseudo-differential and para-differential calculus, along with classical perturbative techniques.
+They have allowed for significant advances in the KAM and normal form theory for one-dimensional PDEs.

 Future Challenges